 6 Tips for Successfully Measuring Employee Engagement

 Companies that have engaged employees considerably outperform competitors whose employees are not engaged.
-A study conducted by Dale Carnegie Training indicates that the differential is a staggering 200 percent.
 Measuring employees’ engagement is challenging because it is based largely on employee perception, which is subjective.

 In addition, there is no hard and fast definition of employee engagement.
 As a result, there are no standard analytic tools used for measurement purposes.